 (12) "Tract of land" means one or more physically contiguous parcels of land owned or controlled by the same person or persons.

-(13) "Lot" means: any undivided interest in land, whether freehold or leasehold, including but not limited to interests created by trusts, partnerships, corporations, cotenancies and contracts.
+(13) "Lot" means: any undivided interest in land, whether freehold or leasehold, including but not limited to an interests created by a trust, partnership, corporation, cotenanc or contract.

 (14) "Municipality" means: